 - Palazzo delle Esposizioni, Via Nazionale 194.

-In the city you get unlimited use of the Metro, buses and trams.
+In the city of Rome the Roma Pass gives you unlimited use of the Metro, buses and trams.
 You can also use some commuter train lines out of the city: Roma-Lido (which goes to the seaside), Roma-Viterbo and Roma-Giardinetti.
+See the map here for ticket eligibility.